spier/docx2gfm/README.md

 The markdown produced by `docx2gfm` is good but not perfect.
 You still have to do some manual steps:

 * Adapt the YAML Frontmatter (if you used the `--jekyll` option)
-* Add the correct image links
+* Add the correct image paths
-* Add code blocks
+* Double check code blocks
-* Add quotes
+* Double check quotes
-* Add tables
+* Double check tables

 ## Alternatives to docx2gfm